mininet/mininet/README.md

-    Mininet: Rapid Prototyping for Software Defined Networks or
+Mininet: Rapid Prototyping for Software Defined Networks
+===

 The best way to emulate almost any network on your laptop!

-Mininet 2.0.0rc1
+Version 2.0.0rc1

----
-** Welcome to Mininet! **

-Mininet creates virtual SDN/OpenFlow test networks by using process-based virtualization and network namespaces.

-Simulated hosts (as well as switches and controllers with the user datapath) are created as processes in separate network namespaces.
-This allows a complete OpenFlow network to be simulated on top of a single Linux kernel.
+### What is Mininet?

+Mininet emulates a complete network of hosts, links, and switches on a single machine.
+To create a sample two-host, one-switch network, just run:

+    sudo mn

-Mininet's support for OpenFlow and Linux allows you to create a custom network with customized routing, and to run almost any Linux-compatible networking application on top of it without modification.
-OpenFlow-based designs that work in Mininet can usually be transferred to hardware with minimal change for full line-rate execution.
+Mininet is useful for interactive development, testing, and demos, especially those using OpenFlow and SDN.
+OpenFlow-based network controllers prototyped in Mininet can usually be transferred to hardware with minimal changes for full line-rate execution.

+### How does it work?

+Mininet creates virtual networks using process-based virtualization and network namespaces - features that are available in recent Linux kernels.
+In Mininet, hosts are emulated as bash processes running in a network namespace, so any code that would normally run on a Linux server (like a web server or client program) should run just fine within a Mininet "Host".
+The Mininet "Host" will have its own private network interface and can only see its own processes.
+Switches in Mininet are software-based switches like Open vSwitch or the OpenFlow reference switch.
+Links are virtual ethernet pairs, which live in the Linux kernel and connect our emulated switches to emulated hosts (processes).

+### Features

+Mininet includes:

+* A command-line launcher ('mn') to instantiate networks.

-Mininet may be invoked directly from the command line, and also provides a handy Python API for creating networks of varying sizes and topologies.
+* A handy Python API for creating networks of varying sizes and topologies.

-** Mininet 2.0.0rc1 **
+* Examples (in the examples/ directory) to help you get started.

+* Full API documentation via Python `help()` docstrings, as well as the ability to generate PDF/HTML documentation with "make doc."

+* Parametrized topologies (`Topo` subclasses) using the Mininet object.
+For example, a tree network may be created with the command:

+    mn --topo tree,depth=2,fanout=3`

+* A command-line interface (CLI class) which provides useful diagnostic commands (like iperf and ping), as well as the ability to run a command to a node.
+For example,

+    mininet> h11 ifconfig -a`

+  tells host h11 to run the command `ifconfig -a`

+* A 'cleanup' command to get rid of junk (interfaces, processes, files in /tmp, etc.) which might be left around by Mininet or Linux.
+Try this if things stop working!

+     mn -c

+### New features in 2.0.0:

-Mininet 2.0.0rc1 is a major upgrade to the Mininet system and provides a number of enhancements and new features, including:
+Mininet 2.0.0 is a major upgrade and provides a number of enhancements and new features, including:

-* First-class Interface (`Intf`) and Link (`Link`) classes

-* An upgraded Topology (`Topo`) class which supports node and link customization

 * Link bandwidth limits using `tc` (`TCIntf` and `TCLink` classes)